rian39/scilitlearn/log.md

 ## Sat 24 Jun 2017 12:33:45 BST
 - adding in the graphing function for pairs of terms in DE, AB or TI

+## Sun 13 Aug 2017 15:55:58 AEST
+- haven't done anything on this for a while, and have forgotten a bit how to do anything.
+Playing with various bits of it to see what I've done in the past.

+## Wed 13 Sep 2017 18:10:58 CEST
+- starting to do work on directories and zipped files
+- added the functions to R/load_data.r -- not sure they are very good. they work on the test data ...
+- TODO: check how it deals with the quotes, etc. - might need to add the sed -g 's/"/', etc.